taichi/modernjs/modernjs.en.md

 Accumulated variable scopes of test code is good when writing, but after all, it will be a pain.

 ### Perfect support
-This is only a talk that the API of [AVA] can be perfect as it is simple.
+It is just said that the API of [AVA] can be perfect as it is simple.

-Since `it` is not rewritten badly, the`=>`operator moves comfortably.
+Since `this` is not rewritten badly, the `=>` operator works comfortably.

-Since the return value of the test method is determined as the responsibility of [AVA], whether it is `Promise`, but if you return it as [observable](https://github.com/tc39/proposal-observable) [AVA] will do it for you.
+Since the return value of the test method is determined that it is within the responsibility of [AVA], even if it is `Promise` or [observable](https://github.com/tc39/proposal-observable) or any others, [AVA] will do it for you.

-Function calls aligned with test code files are not nested.
+Function calls listed in test code files won't be nested.

-By the way, to reference the variable created by `test.beforeEach` with` test`, do this.
+By the way, the following is how to reference the variable created by `test.beforeEach` from `test`:

 ```
 test.beforeEach(t => {